veltzer/teaching-slides/marp/courses/cyber-attacks-and-vectors/23_scraping.md

 # Web Scraping: Extracting Data from the Web
 ---

-## What is Web Scraping?
+## What is Web Scraping

 - Web scraping is the process of extracting data from websites, typically by parsing the HTML content and extracting specific data points.
 - Automated by using scripts or programs to crawl and fetch data at scale.
 - Common uses include:
     - Price monitoring
     - Market research
     - Content aggregation
     - Lead generation
 ---
 ## Anti-Scraping Defenses
 - Website owners employ various techniques to prevent or limit web scraping activities:
     - IP Blocking
     - CAPTCHA Challenges
     - Honeypot Traps
     - Rate Limiting
     - Cloaking and Obfuscation
     - Legal Restrictions and Terms of Service
 ---
 ## IP Blocking

 - Websites can block access from known IP addresses or ranges associated with scraping activities.